-16 Template Jar 6 (TJ 6): Terms of reference for the establishment of a technical task team to develop a disaster risk management policy frame work for a district municipality.
+&lt;sup>16 Template Jar 6 (TJ 6): Terms of reference for the establishment of a technical task team to develop a disaster risk management policy frame work for a province.

-KPA 1 focuses on establishing institutional capacity for disaster risk management in your municipality.
+KPA 1 focuses on establishing institutional capacity for disaster risk management in your province.
 It makes logical sense to set up your institutional arrangements first.
 This is because you will need to consult the committees and forums set up in terms of KPA 1 for political and technical input.
-Also, by establishing the necessary institutional arrangements, your municipality will meet the requirements of the Local Government: Municipal Systems Act No. 32 of 2000 with regard to the public participation process.
+Also, by establishing the ne cessary institutional arrangements, your province will meet the requirements of the Constitution, the DM Act and the IGRF Act by applying the principles of co-operative government and intergovernmental relations as well as allowing for public participation.
 This process itself is described in Action Step 9 in this handbook.